kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 Through this progression, we moved from understanding LLMs to engineering with LLMs.
 Key takeaways from this final stage:

-- Grounding is essential: RAG transforms static models into domain-aware assistants by connecting them to your organization’s data.
+- Grounding is essential: RAG transforms static models into domain-aware assistants by connecting them to your organization's data.
 - Reasoning unlocks autonomy: agentic workflows powered by LangGraph and LangChain let models plan, decide, and act with explicit tool use.
 - Observability ensures trust: LangSmith provides the transparency needed to debug, compare, and validate complex AI behaviors.
 - Integration defines value: LLMs become business-ready when embedded within APIs, governance rules, and reproducible workflows.

 By completing this lab, you now have a full view of what it means to design, deploy, and monitor LLM-based systems that act responsibly and reliably.

-The next step is not another lab, it’s applying these patterns to real projects: turning proof-of-concepts into production-grade AI services, and continuously evolving them as the ecosystem grows.
+The next step is not another lab, it's applying these patterns to real projects: turning proof-of-concepts into production-grade AI services, and continuously evolving them as the ecosystem grows.